About the Complaint Data Reports

 - Covered California – State Fair Hearings (conducted by CDSS), Informal State Fair Hearings

-Complaint Data Definitions
+Complaint Data Methodology and Definitions

-OPA relied on two primary data distinctions for reporting on consumer assistance cases.
+The annual reports rely on two primary data distinctions for reporting on consumer assistance cases.

 Other Complaint Data Resources

 The following state websites have reports and other information about health care coverage complaints in California.
 The National Association of Insurance Commissioners online resource has national statistics about insurance complaints.

 Department of Managed Health Care